 7. Select the Data Type for the field in the dropdown.
-The available field types are String (alphanumeric), Integer (whole numbers), Date, Multiple Choice, Big Text, Email and Boolean (True/False).
+The available field types are String (alphanumeric), Integer (whole numbers), Date, Multiple Choice, Big Text, and Boolean (True/False).
 String fields are limited to 400 characters.
 Big text fields are limited to 4000 characters.
-Email addresses are limited to 100 characters.
-SEtmraiinlg afields support additional indexing, and so may be preferable for large databases where possible.
+String fields support additional indexing, and so may be preferable for large databases where possible.
 The data type cannot be edited if the metadata field is associated with any certificate values.